Cycling in Quebec: rides, trails, and stops at Carrera Café

 SqÖol & Shared Bike Networks

-Several self-service electric and classic bike stations in the city.
-Convenient for a short outing between two tourist attractions.
+Several electric and classic bike stations available for self-service in the city.
+Convenient for a short outing between tourist attractions.

-A bike tour also requires planning for meals.
-Here are the essential stops between two pedal strokes, selected by our team.
+A bike tour is also planned at the table.
+Here are the essential stops between pedal strokes, selected by our team.

 Breakfast at Carrera Café

-Before setting off: double espresso and avocado-cream cheese toast for a boost of energy.
+Before leaving: double espresso and avocado-fresh cheese toast for a full energy boost.
 The ideal starting line.

 Break

-Mid-way: local products, fresh fruits, and cheese tasting.
-A refuelling stop worthy of a Tour de France.
+Halfway point: local products, fresh fruit, and cheese tasting.
+A refueling worthy of the Tour de France.

-Carrera Café board at the end of the route
+Carrera Café Platter at the End of the Route

-The day's podium: return to Carrera Café for a charcuterie board and a glass of local beer.
-The deserved reward.
+The day's podium: return to Carrera Café for a charcuterie platter and a glass of local beer.
+The well-deserved reward.

 Located in Petit-Champlain, Carrera Café is the natural stop for any cyclist exploring Old Quebec.
-Sunny terrace, gourmet boards, and specialty coffee.
+Sunny terrace, gourmet platters, and specialty coffee.

 On the Podium